philipcass/uClicker/README.md

 ### Installation

-Drop the [Plugins](Assets/Plugins) folder into your project and it should just go.
+uClicker now comes in a package.
+You can add the github URL via the Package manager or download the source and put it into your projects `Packages` folder.

 ### Example

-uClicker comes packaged with an example scene with basic UI hooked up.
-You can find this in the `Example` folder.
+In Unity 2019.3 and up you should be able to install the same via the package manager, otherwise copy and paste the contents of the `uClicker/Sameples~/` to your Assets folder.